Sudan Bans Kenyan Imports Amidst Widespread Criticisms of Armed Militia’s Parallel Government Plans

 The Sudanese government recalled its ambassador to Kenya immediately after Dagalo’s warm welcome by Ruto, and it has once again withdrawn its envoy to the East African country.
 It has accused the Kenyan government of enabling the RSF to form a parallel government, encouraging the division of African countries, and violating Sudan’s sovereignty.

-“Hosting RSF leaders and allowing them to conduct open political and propaganda activities at a time when they are committing genocide and massacres against civilians on ethnic grounds is an encouragement and participation in the continuation of these atrocities,” Sudan’s foreign ministry said earlier this week.
+“Hosting RSF leaders and allowing them to conduct open political and propaganda activities at a time when they are committing genocide and massacres against civilians on ethnic grounds is an encouragement and participation in the continuation of these atrocities,” Sudan’s foreign ministry said earlier.

 Before it was taken down, Sing’Oei’s post was greeted with astonishment, disbelief and immediate criticism.
 Despite being deleted, copies of the deepfake video can still be found on social media, with many Kenyans determined to keep the criticism going.